Background

 Dissertation

-- The inaugural chapter originated from a project during my RA tenure.
-It delves into the price dynamics observed when a nascent, disruptive firm expands to mirror the stature of an established incumbent.
-I crafted a dynamic model to simulate a firm's pricing strategy as it evolves.
-This model anticipates an initial phase where the firm disrupts the market with declining prices, followed by a surge in prices as the firm matures.
+- Chapter 1: Endogenous Maverick Behavior - This chapter examines the price dynamics observed when a nascent, disruptive firm expands to mirror the stature of an established incumbent.
+I developed a dynamic model to simulate a firm's pricing strategy as it evolves, predicting an initial phase where the firm disrupts the market with declining prices, followed by a surge in prices as the firm matures.
 Empirically, this trajectory was evident in the case study of Southwest Airlines.

-- The final chapter, inspired by my tenure at the American Antitrust Institute, focuses on the US beef market.
-I'm investigating the tactics employed by beef processors, specifically how they leverage contractual procurement to depress cattle prices.
-My analysis seeks to determine if the trajectory of this price reduction aligns with competitive market behaviors.
+- Chapter 3: Beef Procurement and Market Power - Inspired by my tenure at the American Antitrust Institute, this chapter investigates the tactics employed by beef processors, specifically how they leverage contractual procurement to influence cattle prices, and whether this trajectory aligns with competitive market behaviors.

 Publications